 It’s pretty universally understood on low carb diets that you will really miss bread, and that there really won’t be a satisfying replacement for most bread-based items that you truly love.
 Instead, you have to sort of compartmentalize the experience of your former favorites, figure out what it is about them that you really like, and try to recreate that aspect of the food in a low carb manner.
 Lately, I’ve been craving bagels, or more specifically, the crunch of a nice toasted bagel with some sort of cream cheese or butter melting on top.
 I would take this over a doughnut any day.
 But, as it stands now, I haven’t been able to find any low carb or keto vegan bagel substitute on the market (let me know in the comments if you’ve found one!), so I had to try and devise my own.

-So, I decided to use this as my starting point.
-They have a delicious sesame bagel that seemed like it would be a good reference, as sesame seeds are definitely keto friendly.
-After some trial and error (see the notes below), I finally came up with a vegan keto bagel thin that can be toasted and topped, and tastes delicious.
+After some trial and error (see the notes below), I finally came up with a vegan keto bagel thin that can be toasted and topped and tastes delicious.
 I’m pretty darn excited about this recipe, mostly because it clocks in at 1.2g of net carbs per serving.
 1.2g.
 So, you can basically eat the whole batch and be fine, though I would strongly caution against that, given the amount of fiber present… These keto bagel thins are gluten free, paleo, nut free and vegan, so unless you are allergic to sesame seeds (like my brother), you can enjoy these freely!

 Notes on Baking Vegan Keto Bagels (gluten-free, soy-free, nut-free)